uwescience/DSSG2023-Groundwater/motivation.md

 We have taken into account the perspectives of key actors throughout this project.

-**General Public**: The estimation of groundwater usage and insecurity demands significant technical expertise, often excluding a range of actors, including the general public.
-We want to make information about groundwater usage and insecurity in the Basin readily accessible to everyone.
+**Researchers**: Satellite data, such as GRACE, represents a powerful yet complex tool for understanding and conducting statistical analyses.
+We aim to develop a reproducible workflow that can be readily adapted and applied to the Colorado River Basin and other regions by social scientists and other researchers.

 **Policymakers**:  Groundwater is often overlooked when making policy decisions regarding water allocations in the Colorado River Basin.
-As we approach the 2026 negotiations, we aim to provide compelling data and insights that highlight the significance of including groundwater considerations in policy-making decisions.
+As we approach the 2026 negotiations, we hope to provide compelling data and insights that highlight the significance of including groundwater considerations in policy-making decisions.

-**Scientists**: Satellite data, such as GRACE, represents a powerful yet complex tool for understanding and conducting statistical analyses.
-We aim to develop a reproducible workflow that can be readily adapted and applied to the Colorado River Basin and other regions.
-This will empower scientists to conduct research with increased efficiency and effectiveness, thereby advancing our understanding of the groundwater.

 **Advocacy Groups**: We are dedicated to ensuring that our tools are accessible to individuals without extensive technical expertise.
 Our objective is to provide visualizations and reports that support advocacy groups in their endeavors to raise awareness and utilize scientific data.
 By doing so, we aim to assist these groups in advocating for sustainable groundwater management practices and fostering a greater understanding of the groundwater among broader audiences.

+**General Public**: The estimation of groundwater changes and insecurity demands significant technical expertise, often excluding a range of actors, including the general public.
+We hope our workflow can make information about groundwater changes and insecurity in the Basin readily accessible to everyone.

 <br>
 <br>